hanelee/WBI/README.md

 # WBI: Wasserstein Bipolarization Index

-This `WBI` R package computes the Wasserstein Bipolarization Index, as described in Lee and Sobel (forthcoming).
+This `WBI` R package computes the Wasserstein Bipolarization Index, as described in Lee and Sobel (forthcoming in Annals of Applied Statistics).

 ## Installation